Hardware Recommendations for Premiere Pro CC

 Does Premiere Pro need a Quadro card?

 Premiere Pro works great with a Quadro card, but for most users a GeForce card is the better option.
 Not only are GeForce cards much more affordable, they are able to match or beat the performance of the Quadro cards.
-However, there are two main benefits to using a Quadro video card - they support 10-bit displays, and we have found them to be a bit more reliable long-term.
+However, there are two main benefits to using a Quadro video card - they have more VRAM (useful at times for 8K workflows), and we have found them to be a bit more reliable long-term.
 For most users, these benefits are not worth the substantially higher cost, so we typically recommend using a GeForce card instead.

 Does Premiere Pro run better with NVIDIA or AMD?